sablefluff/sablefluff.github.io/README.md

 # As stated in the description:

 This is simply a website for my personal use.
-Open source + built entirely AI free.
+Open source + built entirely AI free, though the code is likely questionably written.
+I'm not a web developer.

 Anyone can use this code with or without crediting me, with two exceptions:
 1. It can't be used for commercial use.